 Helping our students doesn’t just mean using strategies.
 It means understanding and empathizing with what they are experiencing, which is the most important strategy you can use.
 The video above gives you a taste of how much repetition, visuals, and kinesthetic learning is required as a complete beginner.
 Seeing that and experiencing it yourself is what will inspire you to implement ELL strategies, such as using visuals, in your classroom consistently.

-I made a craft with my ELL students in Taipei, Taiwan.
 Crafts are great because one of the best language teaching strategies is kinesthetic learning.

 Misconceptions about Language Learners